MahbubHossainFaisal/MahbubHossainFaisal/README.md

 - 📫 How to reach me **mahbubhossain229@gmail.com**

-- ⚡ Fun fact **Did you know that studies have shown that the more we expect something to happen, the more likely we are to experience it?
-So, if you think that things never happen the way you want them to, you may inadvertently be setting yourself up for disappointment!
-By shifting your mindset and focusing on positive outcomes, you may be more likely to see things go your way.
-So, keep a positive attitude and see what happens!**
+- ⚡ Fun fact **Data enthusiasts have been known to create unusual and unexpected projects using data, from ranking countries based on their smile index to determining optimal strategies for surviving a zombie apocalypse.**

 <h3 align="left">Connect with me:</h3>
 <p align="left">